Girls in STEM - Wildlife Crossings

 Scholarships Available for $50 and are awarded to those who express economic need and a passion for the program.

-Please note that this program schedule may change based on the availability of our STEM Mentors.
+Students are not provided dinner on the first evening.
+Please ensure they have eaten prior to arrival.
+This program schedule may change based on the availability of our STEM Mentors.

 Friday, March 27th